f

 Followed and favorite projects

-If a team member creates a new project, it will appear in the Activity view of other team members.
+If a space member creates a new project, it will appear in the Activity view of other space members.

 New projects in the Activity view